Liberal Arts and Sciences (LAS)

 The Student Exchange Program enables the reciprocal exchange of students between UIC and colleges or universities in other countries.
 There are a variety of programs tailored to meet the needs of both graduate and undergraduate students.
 Course Information: May be repeated for a maximum of 36 hours per academic year or for a total of 48 hours, all of which must be earned within one calendar year.
 Determination of the number of credits to be granted is part of the proposal approval process.
 Students from other UIC Colleges and Schools are eligible for the program.
 For more information, visit the website at http://www.uic.edu/depts/oia/resources-student/studentexchange.html.
 Prerequisite(s): Junior standing or above and approval of the student's major department, the LAS College Office and the Office of International Affairs.

 LAS 493.
 Topics in Energy.
 3 or 4 hours.

-An interdisciplinary approach to issues of sustainable energy.
+An interdisciplinary approach to issues in energy.
 Topics will include energy storage, electricity systems, energy technology, economics of energy, life cycle analysis, climate and environmental impact, and energy and environmental policy.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 May be repeated if topics vary.

 LAS 494.
 Topics in Cultural Studies.
 3 or 4 hours.